databrary/curation/workflow/curation_ingest_guide.md

 * Document responses to above.

 ## <a name="interpret_priority">Interpreting Priority and Data Preparedness</a>
 Based on the above criteria, priority and preparedness will be used to determine the approximate estimate for when a dataset will be fully ingested and available in Databrary.
-Incomplete datasets or datasets organized using non-standard or unfamiliar standards will require more time to ingest or might not be ready at the moment for ingestion.
+Incomplete datasets or datasets organized using non-standard methodologies may require more time to ingest or might not be ready at the moment for ingestion.
 Though depending on other criteria, these datasets might take higher priority over those that might be more ready for ingestion from a technical standpoint.

-While we will do our best to set out a formal process for determining the priority a dataset takes for the curation and ingestion process, in many situations estimations for inclusion databrary will have to happen on a case by case basis.
+In many situations estimations for inclusion Databrary will have to happen on a case by case basis.

 ## <a name="gather_assess">Gather and Assess Data</a>